Working & building a career in the UK

 Not sure what type of worker you are?

 Your employment status determines your tax obligations, your rights and what you can claim.
-Answer two questions for a starting point.
+Answer three questions for a starting point.

 Guidance only.
-For a definitive answer use HMRC's Check Employment Status for Tax (CEST) tool on GOV.UK.
+For a definitive answer use HMRC's CEST tool on GOV.UK.

 Start with our most important guides